Ernest-Yoyowah/software-engineering-journey/collge_major/2nd-year/semester-1/data-structures-and-algorithms/assignments/profit_calculator_assignment.md

    - Calculate TCP using the given cost of the box.
    - Choose a reasonable profit margin and calculate SP.
+   - Calculate CP by rearranging the equation: CP = TCP / 24

 7. **Example Calculation:**
-   - If we want a profit of 10 GHS, then SP = TCP + 10
+   - If we want a profit of 10 GHS, then TCP = 40 GHS
+   - SP = Profit + CP

 ## Result: